A series of numbers discovered by a mathematician Leonardo Fibonacci.

 They were 160,000 participants in the study.
 They also found that participants who suffered fatal heart attacks had a higher ratio (1.7459).

-Although this study is not likely to be of the practical relevance of clinicians, at a population level this may be an important phenomenon and should be investigated more.
+Although this study is not likely to be of practical relevance to clinicians, at a population level this may be an important phenomenon and should be investigated more.